VrchStudio/comfyui-web-viewer/docs/osc_control_nodes.md

 **Note:**
 - Ensure your OSC client is sending messages to the correct `server_ip`, `port`, and `path`.
 - The input and output ranges allow you to calibrate and map values as needed.
+- Default values provide a fallback when no OSC messages are received.
 - The node supports both combined (`/xy` with two arguments) and separate (`/xy/x` and `/xy/y`) OSC messages.

 ---